 Historically, the health effects of burning coal are astounding:

 - Pollution from coal is linked to four of the five leading causes of death in the United States: heart disease, cancer, stroke, and respiratory diseases.

 - Every year, 36,000 Americans die as a result of air pollution from coal-fired power plants.

 - Nearly one in ten children in the United States has asthma.

 While significant steps have been taken in recent years to address some of the concerns with coal pollution, burning and extracting coal continues to pose serious threats to our health, our environment and our climate.

 Keep Coal in the Ground

 The only way to avoid these health impacts and curb climate change is to keep coal where it belongs — in the ground.
-And to do that, our resistance to the Trump administration’s climate denial and blatant disregard for environmental justice will have to be relentless.
+And to do that, our resistance to politicians’ and corporations’ climate denial and their blatant disregard for environmental justice — must be relentless.